Creating Visual Supports

 How Chat Mode Works

-1. Click the speech bubble icon to open Chat
+1. Click the speech bubble icon to activate Chat

-2. Type your challenge (e.g., "Eliot is showing aggression toward peers")
+2. Enter your topic or challenge e.g., "Eliot is showing aggression toward peers"

 3. Answer Ella's follow-up questions to provide context